observingClouds/xbitinfo/paper.md

 information content that shall be preserved if additional compression is needed beyond the filtering of false information.

-As typical for lossy compression, parameters can be set to influence the loss.
+As is typical for lossy compression, parameters can be set to influence the loss.
 In the case of the bit information algorithm, the `inflevel` parameter can be set to decide on the percentage of real information content to be preserved.
 The compression can therefore be split into three main stages: